verdantlearn/gis-beginner-oe4bw/index.md

 The course will run from Monday 14 June to Sunday 11 July 2021

 Each week contains a range of activities that should take you 4-5 hours to complete, including discussion, hands-on GIS exercises, reading and reflection, and mini assignments.
-The week's pages will become available one week ahead
+Each module's pages will be published on the Friday before the module begins

-:point_up: You can navigate through the course using the menu bar at the top of this page
+:point_up: You can navigate through the course using the menu at the top of this page

 <br>